treefarmer741/Tower-Networking-Inc-modding-kit/README.md

 ### Lua

-If you'd like to write and run lua mods, you'd need to add the `luajit` mod first, which allows you to then load `.lua` files in the same manner.
+If you'd like to write and run lua mods, you'd need to add the `luajit` mod (download [here](https://github.com/treefarmer741/Tower-Networking-Inc-modding-kit/releases/download/early-0/luajit.elf)) first, which allows you to then load `.lua` files in the same manner.

 - [2x BW switches](/lua/high-bandwidth-switches/)